hXR16F/TriangleYAY/README.md

 12. Time for music - sound effects are made with [bfxr](https://www.bfxr.net/).
 Music is from random copy-right free websites.
 13. Final.

+# Why "TriangleYAY"
+Because all you do is collecting triangles that are not triangles and at the end you can hear "yaaay" sound.

 # Instruction
 - Use arrow keys or WASD to move.
 - Collect as many triangles as you can to get higher score.